top of page

 Since joining Zamara Voices,

 she's excited to be with friends!
 She's made new friends, learned new singing skills, and she's more confident with her mates now.
-The carol presentation at Bell's Corner on Dartford High Street was her first time performing - I was
+The carol presentation at Bell's Corner on Dartford High Street was her first time performing.

 Smaranda, parent of Thomas (8 years old), Zamara Voices